seemethere/devservers/src/devservers/operator/README.md

 When a `DevServer` resource is created or updated, the operator provisions the necessary Kubernetes objects to run the development environment, including:

--   A `StatefulSet` to manage the pod.
+-   A `Deployment` to manage the pod.
 -   `Services` for network access (including SSH).
 -   A `Secret` for SSH host keys.
 The operator will automatically generate this secret if it doesn't exist.
 -   A `ConfigMap` for the SSH daemon configuration, which includes a custom message of the day (motd) and allows SSH agent forwarding.

 The operator watches for changes to `DevServer` resources and will automatically apply updates.
-For example, changing the `image` in a `DevServer`'s `spec` will cause the operator to update the `StatefulSet` to roll out a new pod with the new image.
+For example, changing the `image` in a `DevServer`'s `spec` will cause the operator to update the `Deployment` to roll out a new pod with the new image.

 ### Container Startup Script